Skips-Scramble/stochastic-finances/Notes.md

   "buy new car every X years, and just adjust according to inflation?"

 ## Retirement
+- Change it so that retirement increase only changes at the start of a calendar year
 - What money are you pulling from where?
 - Reverse mortgage?
 - This kind of assumes a Roth style account where taxes aren't a thing.
 Probably should add logic to deal with that
+- Maybe use the costs calculated and TVM that back to figure out the present value of all of that to give a retirement value